ikunetwork/WhitePaper/README.md

 As the `RST[x]DC` is incentivized to upload relevant and appropriate research data to IPFS, the associated private key to trigger the `permissionlessLicense` must be encrypted and only available to `RST[x]` Holders at a specified balance threshold.
 In no way will the IKU Foundation own or control any private key to `RST[x]` associated data in IPFS of which the `permissionlessLicense` unlocks.
 Instead, IKU will employ a NuCypher proxy re-encryption mechanism where the `RST[x]DC` will delegate re-encryption of the private key to a proxy in the NuCypher proxy re-encryption node upon `RST[x]` Holder request of the `RST[x]` in the `devtools`.<sup>[35](#f35)</sup>

 ### The IKU Reserve
-The IN will maintain its funds, along with IKU as necessary for incentivizing VR peer review, liquidity and community bounties in both software and medicine.
-[FN: The funds will be stored in an Ethereum MultiSigWallet (https://github.com/Gnosis/MultiSigWallet) which is built on top of ConsenSys Ethereum MultiSigWallet (https://github.com/ConsenSys/MultiSigWallet).]
+The IN will maintain its funds, along with IKU as necessary for incentivizing VR peer review, liquidity and community bounties in both software and medicine.The funds will be stored in an Ethereum MultiSigWallet: (https://github.com/Gnosis/MultiSigWallet) which is built on top of ConsenSys Ethereum MultiSigWallet (https://github.com/ConsenSys/MultiSigWallet).]
 All foundation transactions and bounties will be public, enabling anyone to see its balance sheet in real time.

 ### Future Development